-- What are the possible side effects of metronidazole (Flagyl)?
+- What are the possible side effects of metronidazole?

-- What is the most important information I should know about metronidazole (Flagyl)?
+- What is the most important information I should know about metronidazole?

-- What should I discuss with my healthcare provider before taking metronidazole (Flagyl)?
+- What should I discuss with my healthcare provider before taking metronidazole?

-- What should I avoid while taking metronidazole (Flagyl)?
+- What should I avoid while taking metronidazole?

 - Where can I get more information?

-Metronidazole is used to treat bacterial infections of the vagina, stomach, skin, joints, and respiratory tract.
-This medication will not treat a vaginal yeast infection.
+Metronidazole is an antibiotic that is used to treat bacterial infections of the vagina, stomach, liver, skin, joints, brain, and respiratory tract.
+Metronidazole will not treat a vaginal yeast infection.

 Metronidazole may also be used for purposes not listed in this medication guide.